 Additionally, there is always the risk that your ads won’t perform as well as you had hoped, leaving you with a significant loss.

-That being said, paid traffic can be a valuable tool for affiliate marketers who are looking to scale their business and reach a larger audience and increase their affiliate revenue.
+However, paid traffic can be a valuable tool for affiliate marketers who are looking to scale their business, reach a larger audience, and increase their affiliate sales or revenue.

 Let’s define what paid traffic is.